Search the Whole Web to quickly find what you're looking for:

 Beetroot also has a slightly downward action, which explains its use for constipation.
 This downward action also imparts a slight heat-clearing action, without being cold, so makes beetroot good for Yin-deficiency Heat type, or Heart and Spleen Blood deficient type, skin problems.

-I got this recipe via my mother who took me to stay with a very elderly aunt, whose companion was an equally old Hungarian, thought to have been a Countess in a former life, now fallen on hard times.
+I got this recipe via my mother who took me to stay with a very elderly aunt, whose companion was an equally old Hungarian, thought to have been a Countess in a former life, but fallen on hard times.

 It contains all sorts of different things, but no sugar!
 The root vegetables combine to produce a greatly superior dish.